 11. Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): ☐ Physical therapist students ☐ Physical therapist assistant students ☐ from other disciplines or service departments (Please specify) 12.
-Identify the ratio of students to CIs for your clinical experience: ☐ 1 student to 1 CI ☐ 1 student to greater than 1 CI ☐ 1 CI to greater than1 student; Describe 13.
+(Check all that apply): Physical therapist students Physical therapist assistant students from other disciplines or service departments (Please specify) 12.
+Identify the ratio of students to CIs for your clinical experience: □ 1 student to 1 CI □ 1 student to greater than 1 CI □ 1 CI to greater than 1 student; Describe 13.
 How did the clinical supervision ratio in Question #12 influence your learning experience?
-It felt 14. fine In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) OT Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify
+I had other PTs to observe with, which provided variety and an opportunity to learn different styles that practitioners have, as well as multiple strategies of providing therapy and assessments.
+In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
+(Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify

-15. rovide any logistical suggestions for this location that may be helpful to students in the nclude costs, names of resources, housing, food, parking, etc. Overall Summary Appraisal 16.
-Overall, h now would you assess this clinical experience?
-(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student. ☐ T Fine well spent; would recommend this clinical education site to another student.
+15. Please provide any logistical suggestions for this location that may be helpful to students in the future.
+Include costs, names of resources, housing, food, parking, etc. n/a

+Overall Summary Appraisal

+16. 6.
+Overall, how would you assess this clinical experience?
+(Check only one) $\boxtimes$ Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.
-17. successf ecific qualities or skills do you believe a physical therapist student should have to function ully at this clinical education site?
-There are over 17 practicing therapists at this site, so multitask and react quickly to stressful situations.
-18. previous this clinical education experience, you were exposed to content not included in your physical therapist academic preparation, describe those subject areas not addressed. not covered MS III, the spine, so my CI went slower over those areas and taught me at the fly.

-- 19. What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-Brush up on dermatomes and myotomes before this experience. - 20.
+- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
+Confident attitude, good social skills, desire to learn - 18.
+If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
+Spinal assessment and pathology - 19.
+What suggestions would you offer to future physical therapist students to improve this clinical education experience?
+Review Musculoskeletal Lab knowledge before going on clinical - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-My goni and MMT skills were good and didn't need much review so I could go quickly into participting in evaluations. - 21.
-What curricular suggestions do you have that would have prepared you better for this clinical experience?
-Go over spinal levels and myotomes more significantly in anatomy.
+Musculoskeletal lab/lecture knowledge, critical thinking - 21.
+What curricular suggestions do you have that would have prepared you better for this clinical experience? n/a